How to set up a new club

 One of the first things you will have to decide is what legal structure to use for the club.
 The most common and simplest structure for a club is an unincorporated association.
-This is the structure we cover in this document.
+This is the structure we cover in this page.

 It involves drawing up a set of rules to regulate the relationship between the members of the club.
 This is known as the club’s constitution.
 It also usually provides for a committee to run the club's affairs.
-Under this structure the club has no separate legal personality, and the club members are personally liable for the actions or debts of the club.
+Under this structure, the club has no separate legal personality, and the club members are personally liable for the actions or debts of the club.
 If the club wants to employ staff or lease property, it may find that an unincorporated association is too limited a structure for this.

 Sport Ireland provides information on the various types of legal structures, along with the advantages and disadvantages of each type, in the NGB Support Kit on its website.